Cedar Falls, Iowa: Theatre

 The Oster Regent Theatre in downtown Cedar Falls originally opened in 1910 as the Cotton Theatre.
-It is currently the home of the Cedar Falls Community Theatre which was founded in 1978.
-The company produces approximately seven to eight shows per season.
+It is currently the home of the Cedar Falls Community Theatre, which was founded in 1978.
+The company produces seven or eight shows per season.

 The Gallagher-Bluedorn Performing Arts Center on the University of Northern Iowa campus hosts many professionally touring Broadway plays and musicals throughout the year.
 The facility's Great Hall can seat 1,680 patrons.

 Education

 It hosts one of three public universities in Iowa, University of Northern Iowa (UNI).

 Cedar Falls Community Schools, which covers most of the city limits, includes Cedar Falls High School, two junior high schools, seven elementary schools.
 Waterloo Community School District covers a small section of Cedar Falls.
 There is a private Christian school, Valley Lutheran High School.
-Additionally there is a private Catholic elementary school at St. Patrick Catholic Church, under the Roman Catholic Archdiocese of Dubuque.
+There is a private Catholic elementary school at St. Patrick Catholic Church, under the Roman Catholic Archdiocese of Dubuque.
 A significant renovation occurred beginning in May 2014.

 The Malcolm Price Lab School/Northern University High School, was a state-funded K–12 school run by the university.
 It closed in 2012 following cuts at UNI.

 Utilities and internet access

-The city owns its power, gas and water, and cable TV service.
-Because of this, Cedar Falls Utilities provides gigabit speeds to residents, this became available on January 14, 2015.
+The city owns its power, gas and water, and cable TV services.
+Because of this, Cedar Falls Utilities provides gigabit speeds to residents, becoming available on January 14, 2015.
 Cedar Falls has the power to do so because, unlike 19 other states, Iowa does not prohibit municipal broadband from competing with the private cable TV monopoly.
 In 2020, Cedar Falls Utilities was recognized by PC Magazine as having the nation's fastest internet, by a factor of three.